-While the data from CNBC shows that an average American has $90,460 debt on his shoulders.
+While the average American has $96,371 debt on his shoulders.

 With several benefits of debt, it is also a poison that leads people into depression, filing bankruptcy, and being unable to live a life of freedom.
 A sad reality but exists.

 If you’re one who isn’t yet in a debt trap and wants to avoid it in the future or if you’ve come and want to avoid seeing it in big, you came to the right place.

 In this article, you’re going to learn how to avoid debt and also not get drowned in existing debt.